We’ll break down the six essential components to make it easier for you to write an effective cover letter.

 2. Greeting

-Avoid generic openings like “To whom it may concern” or “Dear sir or madam.”
-These can come across as impersonal.
+Avoid generic openings like “To whom it may concern” or “Dear sir or madam,” which sound dated and impersonal.

 Instead, try to find the name of the hiring manager or department head.
-If that’s not possible, use a greeting like “Dear Hiring Manager,” “Dear [Department] Team,” or “Dear [Company Name] Hiring Team.”
+If you can’t find a name, use “Dear Hiring Manager,” “Dear [Department] Team,” or “Dear [Company Name] Hiring Team.”

 3. Opening paragraph (hook the reader)